-To the annoyance of some shareholders, Metro Performance Glass (NZSE:MPG) shares are down a considerable 33% in the last month.
-That drop has capped off a tough year for shareholders, with the share price down 58% in that time.
+To the annoyance of some shareholders, Arvida Group (NZSE:ARV) shares are down a considerable 36% in the last month.
+Even longer term holders have taken a real hit with the stock declining 5.6% in the last year.

-Assuming nothing else has changed, a lower share price makes a stock more attractive to potential buyers.
-While the market sentiment towards a stock is very changeable, in the long run, the share price will tend to move in the same direction as earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
+All else being equal, a share price drop should make a stock more attractive to potential investors.
+In the long term, share prices tend to follow earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
 So, on certain occasions, long term focussed investors try to take advantage of pessimistic expectations to buy shares at a better price.
-Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
+One way to gauge market expectations of a stock is to look at its Price to Earnings Ratio (PE Ratio).
 A high P/E implies that investors have high expectations of what a company can achieve compared to a company with a low P/E ratio.

 How Growth Rates Impact P/E Ratios

 P/E ratios primarily reflect market expectations around earnings growth rates.
 Earnings growth means that in the future the 'E' will be higher.
 That means unless the share price increases, the P/E will reduce in a few years.
 And as that P/E ratio drops, the company will look cheap, unless its share price increases.

 Arvida Group saw earnings per share decrease by 7.0% last year.
 But EPS is up 29% over the last 5 years.